Night Scenes: For a Nocturnal History of Architecture

 Byzantine monastic worship spaces were most often used for their primary purpose, i.e., liturgy, at night and in the early morning.
 Precious sunlight hours were occupied with attending to critical tasks necessary for daily existence, occurring outdoors or in other areas of the monastery.
 Byzantine art and architectural historians have extensively studied the symbolic and structural production and function of light in sacred spaces.
 It is pointedly more difficult to consider the effect of night and its lack of sunlight on the encountered architectural forms and superimposed images, especially given the lack of vision inherent to darkness.
 This study considers the phenomenological effect of one such space engulfed in darkness as a case study for further expansion into the field.
 Furthermore, this study offers avenues for considering the production of affective space.

 The subterranean crypt of the main church at Hosios Loukas in Stiris, Greece, constructed in the 11th century, is set beneath a standard cross-in-square plan.
 The crypt is a low-ceilinged space with ten widely set groin vaults and is entirely frescoed.
 Three large marble sarcophagus tombs obstruct the floor plan, and only a single arched window pierces the eastern apse.
 Embedded metal hooks, interspersed throughout the ceiling, indicate the prevalence of hanging oil lamps, the main source of artificial light, aided by free-standing candelabras.
 Local typika and modern excavations indicate the prescriptive use of this space for burial and healing rites.
-Although cold, damp and stony, the crypt was required to function as a common space for monastics and laypeople alike and therefore produced its own source of light and warmth for retaining and nourishing its visitors.
+Although cold, damp, and stony, the crypt was required to function as a common space for monastics and laypeople alike and therefore produced its own source of light and warmth for retaining and nourishing its visitors.
 As a self-contained space replete with references to external chrono-topes, the crypt took advantage of the night, creating an environment that embraced darkness.

 3:45 PM UTC−05:00 Urban Slavery and the Architecture of Sleep in 19th-Century Brazil, Amy Chazkel, Columbia University, USA

-My proposed paper derives from my ongoing research on the history of the night-time in postcolonial Rio de Janeiro (c.
+This paper is part of ongoing research on the history of nighttime in postcolonial Rio de Janeiro (c.
 1820s-1880s).
-The geographers Richard Dennis and Philip Gordon Macintosh have explored the “architecture of hurry”: the way modern cities’ structures have grown in tandem with the demands for accelerated mobility and the compression of time.
-My own research on the history of the city after nightfall demonstrates another dimension of urban modernity; while this busy port city depended on the swift movement of people and goods, the fact that as many as half of its population was enslaved during these decades also created a perceived need to impose order and discipline on the urban population.
-Indeed, this period bore witness to the beginnings of commercial nightlife and public illumination, even while Rio’s enslaved residents—and, in effect, all people of African descent—were under a nightly curfew for most of the 19th century.
-My paper will explore the connection between mobility and artificial illumination by reconstructing the architecture not of “hurry” but rather of rest.
-Enslaved residents of the city who technically were forbidden to be in the streets after curfew nonetheless performed indispensable labour that could not and did not end at sunset.
-This equivocal approach to urban slavery in the 19th-century “age of freedom” meant that neither private homes nor public areas of the city had formally designed spaces where enslaved workers could sleep.
-They instead found makeshift places to rest in corridors, alleys, warehouses and squares.
-Using arrest records, other police documents and the paper trail that the use of enslaved labour for public illumination generated, my paper shows how the legally enforced difference between day and night gave rise to a vernacular architecture to accommodate daily rest, and, in effect, physically ‘made’ the modern city.
+Geographers Richard Dennis and Philip Gordon Macintosh have explored the "architecture of hurry": the way modern city structures have grown in tandem with demands for accelerated mobility and the compression of time.
+Research on the history of the city after nightfall demonstrates another dimension of urban modernity; while this busy port city depended on the swift movement of people and goods, the fact that as many as half of its population was enslaved during these decades also created a perceived need to impose order and discipline on the urban population.
+Indeed, this period bore witness to the beginnings of commercial nightlife and public illumination, even while Rio’s enslaved residents—and, in effect, all people of African descent—were under nightly curfew for most of the 19th century.

 4:05 PM UTC−05:00 “Inexistent Architecture”: A Typology of Nightclub Architecture, Catharine Rossi, University of the Creative Arts, UK

-“Inexistent architecture,” this is how architect Carlo Caldini described Space Electronic (1969), the experimental Florentine nightclub he co-designed and ran as part of Italian Radical Design collective Gruppo 9999.
-Space Electronic epitomises what Caldini recognised as the architectural specificity of this then-fledgling typology; one made not by bricks and mortar but by artificial lighting and sound.
+"Inexistent architecture," this is how architect Carlo Caldini described Space Electronic (1969), the experimental Florentine nightclub he co-designed and ran as part of Italian Radical Design collective Gruppo 9999.
+Space Electronic epitomizes what Caldini recognized as the architectural specificity of this then-fledgling typology; one made not by bricks and mortar but by artificial lighting and sound.
 Space Electronic only existed at night, when the lights were on, the speakers were blaring, and bodies were animating its contained interior.

-This paper offers the dual qualities of “inexistent” and “existent” architecture to explore the nightclub’s architectural history.
-It builds on the author’s earlier research into Radical Design’s under-recognised nightclub experiments to investigate more fully the effects of intangible technologies in shaping interiors.
+This paper offers the dual qualities of "inexistent" and "existent" architecture to explore the nightclub’s architectural history.
+It builds on the author’s earlier research into Radical Design’s under-recognized nightclub experiments to investigate more fully the effects of intangible technologies in shaping interiors.
 It also expands the scope of research to expose the globally interconnected nature of nightclub spaces, from Paris’s Whisky à Go Go (1947), to New York’s Electric Circus (1967) and Studio 54 (1981), to Italy’s Radical clubs and Hong Kong’s Canton Disco (1985).

 Using primary sources including interviews with nightclub owners and architects, photographs and architectural drawings, archival film and copies of Lighting and Sound International, alongside literature from areas including architecture and design history (French, 2022; Nott, 2015) and queer theory (Betsky, 1997), this paper aims to contribute to the growing area of nightclub architectural history.
 As well as showing how innovations in nightclub architecture occurred through international connections, it makes links to other nocturnal and entertainment architectural typologies that are dependent on the use of artificial technologies to create spaces sealed off from daylight and diurnal rhythms.
-Looking at spaces such as theatres and television studios not only underscores the temporal dimension to our experience and understanding of interiors but also demonstrates nightclubs’ embeddedness in late 20th century architectural culture, despite their near inexistence in its history.
+Looking at spaces such as theaters and television studios not only underscores the temporal dimension to our experience and understanding of interiors but also demonstrates nightclubs’ embeddedness in late 20th-century architectural culture, despite their near inexistence in its history.

 4:25 PM UTC−05:00 Q&A/Discussion